hepplerj/Dissertation/ch5.dissertation.Heppler.md

 Teratology and agreed in the spring of 1982 that enough evidence existed for a formal investigation.
 The county turned to epidemiology to study the spatial pattern of disease in San Jose.
-Epidemiology's disciplinary history roots itself in studies of space, to understand whether diseases had a spatial component that could explain health issues in landscapes.
+Epidemiology's disciplinary history roots itself in studies of space to understand whether diseases had a spatial component that could explain health issues in landscapes.^[@nash2006inescapable, 185.
+See also
+@pearce1996epidemiology; @susser1985epidemiology.]
 The goal of the county's study sought to determine if lifestyle or environmental features affected the health of the Los Paseos community as compared to demographically-similar communities without any known